-The root cause is to be found elsewhere.
-In my opinion, it’s that too many members of my baby-boomer generation failed to plant the seeds of gratitude, personal responsibility and respect for all human life in our children.
-To our shame, too many of us foolishly outsourced this vital duty to pontificating, self-serving professional politicians, politicized judges, unaccountable bureaucrats, and drug-dispensing charlatans posing as mental health experts.
+The source of the problem is to be found elsewhere.
+In my opinion, it’s that too many members of my generation of Baby Boomers failed to plant the seeds of gratitude, personal responsibility and respect for all human life in our children.
+To our shame, too many of us foolishly entrusted this vital duty to self-serving politicians, hyper-politicized judges, and unaccountable bureaucrats laboring in unconstitutional, federal regulatory agencies.

-This toxic harvest is the result of the politicization of our families, churches, K-12 schools, universities, and other life-sustaining organs of our cultural immune system.
+The famine’s root cause is the chronic politicization of our families, churches, K-12 schools, universities, and other life-sustaining organs of our cultural immune system.
 The good news is these essential organs have not shut down entirely.
 At least not yet.

 If our nation is ever again to reap a harvest of domestic tranquility and the blessings of liberty, Americans must drive the purveyors of political poison from our homes, houses of worship, and centers of learning.
 These personal sanctuaries must forever after be deemed off-limits to the federal government and its agents.

 More than this is required of us, however.
-We must also drive the government back inside the confining cage constructed for it by the Framers of the Constitution.
-Because of their addiction to power and their love of controlling the lives of others, the government’s innumerable agents won’t leave of their own volition.
+If we are to recover from the dysfunction in our personal lives, our families, and our communities, we must drive the government back inside the confining cage constructed for it by the Framers of the Constitution.
+Because of their addiction to power and love of controlling the lives of others, its agents won’t leave of their own volition.
 Of that we can be certain.

 Removing them will require a non-partisan, grassroots movement of law-abiding and liberty-loving Americans to engage in acts of non-violent civil disobedience–both small and large, symbolic and substantive.
 Every such act represents a grain of sand thrown into the gears of the finely-tuned, liberty-destroying machine which our government has become.
 In time these grains will assuredly disable the machine.